NextMeeting/next-meeting-static-site/readme.md

 3. In your config file, set `$THEME_LIGHT` and `$THEME_DARK` to your new classes.

 > Make sure to create a new site icon (`./favicons/apple-touch-icon.png`) and Open Graph banner to match your new theme colors

-## 🎉 NEW!
-Multi-site deployment

-We now support hosting multiple sites in the same S3 bucket.

-To do so, the following changes have been made:

-* Every site has a UUID that is used for all its URLs
-* The build HTML file is now `<uuid>.template.html`
-* All builds are deployed to the same S3 bucket and Cloudfront distribution
-* All deployed sites share the same CSS and JS files
-* The JSON schedule rebuilder rebuilds all the sites at once.

 ## Development